Short Girls Need Love Too - Girls' Love Stories' "Too Teeny Weeny to Love"

 Determined not to wind up just a pal of Gary's, Jeanie decides to take matters into her own hands.

-boyfriend this story he saw Gary as a bit of a bully.
+When I showed my boyfriend this story he saw Gary as a bit of a bully.
 I (having once been an awkward teenage girl) saw the teasing that Jeanie endured at the hands of her crush a classic example of flirtation -- but not the good kind.
 More along the lines of the kind that necessitated a cheering up by my very patient and wise mother.

 Obviously, times have changed with how we react to such flirtations.
 While I'm gonna guess such teasing and subsequent Judo moves wouldn't fly in a school today, I do think the story is a good example of the tumultuous subject that is teenage love.